-Currently head of Carwarden House Community School in Surrey, a special school for children with learning difficulties.
+Currently Director of Schools for a multi-academy trust of special schools in London.
 Jarlath has been a teacher for over 15 years and has worked in comprehensive and selective independent schools and in special schools for children with emotional and behavioural difficulties and moderate, severe and profound and multiple learning difficulties.

 His approach is one that focuses on what the child can do, without forgetting the severe physical and emotional challenges the child may be facing on a daily basis.
 Passionately opposed to current ‘zero tolerance’ rhetoric, Jarlath’s argues children who are presenting problems in the classroom are children who need listening to, not punishing until they fall silent or disappear.